openxla/stablehlo/README.md

 # StableHLO

-StableHLO is an operation set for high-level operations (HLO) in machine learning (ML) models.
+StableHLO is an operator set for high-level operations (HLO) in machine learning (ML) models.
 Essentially, it's a portability layer between different ML frameworks and ML compilers: ML frameworks that produce StableHLO programs are compatible with ML compilers that consume StableHLO programs.